Gold (2018 film): Development

 The official announcement of the film was made in October 2016 by its lead actor Akshay Kumar.

 The Arjuna Award winner and former Indian national hockey team captain, Sandeep Singh, was signed to train the actors to improve their hockey skills.

-Major shooting was done in Yorkshire and The Midlands, England.

-Director Reema Kagti said, "It’s a fictional take on what happened.
+According to Reema Kagti, "It’s a fictional take on what happened.
 Also, it is not just the golden victory in 1948 we will be looking at, but it will encompass 12 crucial years in India’s history."

 Filming

 The Principal photography of the film began on 1 July 2017 in Bradford, England.
 The shooting of the film was carried out in Yorkshire at Bradford, Doncaster and Rotherham.
 After finishing the England schedule, the production team of Gold moved to Punjab in September 2017 for its second schedule in which shooting was done in Amritsar and Patiala.
 Some parts of the movie were also shot in New Egerton Woolen Mills, Dhariwal a town in Punjab.
 The reason was the British infrastructure in the long established mill which resembled the post independence era.
 The final schedule of the film was completed in Mumbai in December 2017.
 On 10 December 2017, Akshay Kumar announced that the filming process of Gold had been completed.